jurocknsail/yncrea-cloudcomputing/docs/cloudformation.md

-# Cloudformation Deployment through Github Actions (1 hour)
+# Cloudformation Deployment through Github Actions

 This exercise is building up on exercise 2.1 (Getting started with AWS).